 The availability of personnel and equipment in a company conducting logistics activities in-house entails responsibility for personnel matters such as recruitment, selection, and training.
 Sufficient equipment must be available for any necessary repairs.
 Companies face this challenge: At a certain point, In-house logistics require managing personnel (recruitment, training) and equipment maintenance.
 This requires upfront investment in logistics infrastructure to prevent failures in equipment and all business processes.

 An excellent example of how these issues are handled is DHL.
 They outsourced logistics management, which was quite a relief for the company and allowed for overhead cost reduction.
-They identified that different customers have varying needs by industry, enabling them to deploy a more suitable management model for each facility.
-The final DHL’s takeaway was:
+They identified that different customers have varying needs by industry, enabling them to deploy a more suitable logistics management model for each facility.

-Future Trends and Technology through automation and inventory management
+4. Future trends and technology through automation and inventory management

 The impact of emerging trends and concepts is now heavily focused on technology in logistics methods.
 The high-tech industry has brought changes to different sectors of the logistics industry.
 These trends are expected to influence many major changes over time.
 The major challenge here is: Technology adaptation for various logistics modes, including warehouse automation, intralogistics, and energy efficiency.

-DSV from Denmark is an example of a logistics company that has handled this challenge.
+DSV from Denmark sets an example of a logistics management that has handled this challenge.
 They initially created their own DSV fulfillment factory with a significant investment in automation in a single facility.
 By establishing a modernized center as a testing and development site, they expanded automation adaptation to other facilities.
-DSV has fostered technology and adapted trends as an early adopter of technology in small areas of their operations.
+DSV has fostered technology and adapted trends as an early adopter of technology in small areas of its operations.

 Everything is becoming increasingly expensive, and global transportation is no exception.
 When we need to ship quickly, we typically use air freight, which has become more expensive due to environmental considerations.
 Transportation costs are among the top challenges facing the freight logistics industry, as they constitute one of its primary expenses.
 Global transportation has become a pressing issue.
 Here is the defined challenge: Air freight has become highly expensive and has faced significant international criticism due to the lack of green policies for air shipping, which affects the brand image and leads to lower shipping volumes.

-Top 10 examples of logistics technology adapted to real-life
+Top 10 examples of logistics technology for effective management

 There are several ways to leverage technology in logistics.
 One of the best approaches is to learn from others' experiences.
-Fortunately, plenty of high-tech developments currently available on the market can be utilized in your logistics.
+Fortunately, plenty of high-tech developments currently available on the market can be utilized in your logistics management.

 Let's explore together what is worth considering: